mahdiatubly/Full_DevOps_RoadMap/Kubernetes.md

         $kubectl logs [pod name]

-- To restrict he pods that can run on a node thent ou have to add a Tain to the node and give a tolerance to the pods that can run on it:
+- To restrict the pods that can run on a node thent ou have to add a Tain to the node and give a tolerance to the pods that can run on it (Notice that taint and toleration do not guarantee hat a specific pod will placed in a specific node, where it can be placed in another untainted node):

         $kubectl taint nodes [node name] [key]=[value]: [one of theses values: NoSchedual | PreferNoSchedual | NoExecute (most restrict)]
         # To untaint the node add - to the end of he previous statement